Spencer Smith (musician)

 Spencer James Smith (born September 2, 1987) is an American talent agent and former musician and songwriter.
 He is best known as a co-founding member and the former drummer of the rock band Panic! at the Disco.
 He recorded four studio albums with the band: A Fever You Can't Sweat Out (2005), Pretty.
 Odd.
 (2008), Vices & Virtues (2011), and Too Weird to Live, Too Rare to Die!
 (2013).
-The band's debut album went triple platinum and charted at No. 13 on the US Billboard 200, spearheaded by the hit single "I Write Sins Not Tragedies", which peaked at No. 7 in the Billboard Hot 100.
+The band's debut album went quadruple platinum and charted at No. 13 on the US Billboard 200, spearheaded by the hit single "I Write Sins Not Tragedies", which peaked at No. 7 in the Billboard Hot 100.

-After recording four albums with the band, he announced his departure from Panic! on April 2, 2015 via the band's official website, citing a need to settle his drug issues.
+After recording four albums with the band, he announced his departure from Panic! on April 2, 2015, via the band's official website, citing a need to settle his drug issues.
 As of February 7, 2018, Smith works as an official manager and talent finder at DCD2 Records.

 Early life

-Born in Colorado, Smith was raised in Las Vegas, Nevada and attended Bishop Gorman High School, with former bandmate Ryan Ross.
+Smith was raised in Las Vegas, Nevada, and attended Bishop Gorman High School, with former bandmate Ryan Ross.

 Panic! at the Disco (2004–2015)

-Spencer performing with Panic! at the Disco in 2006.
+Smith performing with Panic! at the Disco in 2006.

-Spencer Smith was the drummer for American rock band Panic! at the Disco, formed in 2004.
+Smith was the drummer for American rock band Panic! at the Disco, formed in 2004.
 Fall Out Boy bassist Pete Wentz discovered the band through the Internet and quickly signed them to his Decaydance Records label before the band had even played a single show.
 Smith has played the percussion parts on the band's first four studio albums, A Fever You Can't Sweat Out (2005), Pretty.
 Odd.
 (2008), Vices & Virtues (2011) and Too Weird to Live, Too Rare to Die!
 (2013).
-A Fever You Can't Sweat Out has sold over two million units worldwide, spurred on by the lead single "I Write Sins Not Tragedies" which became the band's second most successful song, reaching #7 on the US Billboard Hot 100 chart and becoming the band's mainstream breakthrough so early in their career.
+A Fever You Can't Sweat Out has sold over four million units worldwide, spurred on by the album's second single "I Write Sins Not Tragedies" which became the band's second most successful song, reaching #7 on the US Billboard Hot 100 chart and becoming the band's mainstream breakthrough so early in their career.
 The 2008 album Pretty.
 Odd. debuted at #2 on the Billboard 200, however it was less widely received in comparison to Fever and quickly fell off the charts.

 In 2007, members of The Cab sent Smith a demo and he helped sign them to Pete Wentz's record label, Decaydance.
 Smith appears in the music videos "What a Catch, Donnie" and "Headfirst Slide into Cooperstown on a Bad Bet" by Fall Out Boy, and also appears in the Gym Class Heroes video for the song "Clothes Off!!" alongside bandmate Brendon Urie, and former Panic! at the Disco band members Ryan Ross and Jon Walker.
 The members are seen dancing in animal costumes, Smith being in a seal suit.
 In 2010, Smith and bandmate Brendon Urie appeared in Butch Walker's music video "Pretty Melody", appearing as ninjas.